enterstudio/docs-quickstart/GITHUBING.md

 ## Tip

-To see repository status in your prompt and to activate auto-completion, perform the following steps:
+To see the repository status in your prompt and to activate auto-completion, perform the following steps:

 1. Download